Bishopukpai/forgot-password/README.md

 - **POST http://localhost:9090/user/signup:** Register a new user account.
 - **POST http://localhost:9090/user/signin:** Log in to an existing user account.

-Note: Refer to the API documentation or source code for additional endpoints and usage details.
+Note: Refer to the source code for additional endpoints and usage details.

 ## Contributing